DietSodaSoft/yail/README.md

 		   System.out.println(action);
 	   }

-Currently, models include: Campaignee, CampaignStep, Company, Contact, ContactAction (task and appointments), GroupAssign, Lead, MtgLead, ProductInterest, ProductInterestBundle, Stage, StageMove, Status, User, and UserGroup.
+Currently, well over half of the models are codified and are still under construction.

 ### DataService.query

-Query is a bit like findByField, but much more general.
+Query is a bit like findByField, but much more powerful.
 You can cascade restrictions on different fields, even including a primitive 'like' syntax.
 The usual return fields, page number, page limit and returned collection applies.

         // find all contacts with a first name starting with 'A'